datasparq-ai/terraform-google-houston/README.md

 ### Performance

-This service, running on the default `e2-small` (2 GB Memory) instance, can easily handle 10 large concurrent missions.
+This service, running on the default `e2-small` (2 GB Memory) instance, can easily handle 500+ large concurrent missions.

 ### Deployment

 This uses Google's [container-vm](https://registry.terraform.io/modules/terraform-google-modules/container-vm/google/latest) terraform module to generate a container spec, which is then provided to a Google Compute Instance.

-Note: `terraform apply` will want to stop and restart this instance every time a new version of the COS image (container-optimised OS) becomes available, which may result in temporary downtime.

-The VM can be stopped and restarted without data loss:

 ### Connect via SSH